 - Plan your meals around food that is on sale.

 - Divide leftovers into small servings, label and date, and freeze to use within a few months.

 Federal Government programs are available to help people with low incomes buy groceries.
-To learn more about these programs, contact the Eldercare Locator listed under For More Information to find your local Area Agency on Aging.
+To learn more about these programs, contact the Eldercare Locator listed below to find your local Area Agency on Aging.

 Here are some helpful resources.

 To find out about nutrition, meal programs, or getting help with shopping: